-A. Employees, contractors and any individuals performing work on behalf of the College who bring a service animal onto College property do not need
+A. Employees, contractors and any individuals performing work on behalf of the College who bring a service animal onto College property do not need to request the College's permission prior to doing so; however, it is recommended that the employee notify ODHR/Leave and Access Services Department of the service animal's presence prior to reporting to their assigned work location.

-- to request the College's permission prior to doing so; however, it is recommended that the employee notify Organizational Development and Human Resources ODHR/Leave and Access Services Department of the service animal's presence prior to reporting to their assigned work location. - B. The employee may be asked whether the service animal is needed because of a disability and what work or task the service animal has been trained or is in training to perform. - C. If an employee's service animal impacts the employee's ability to fulfill all essential functions of the employee's job and/or if an employee needs other reasonable accommodations related to a disability, they should contact the College's Leave and Access Services Deepartment at 407-482-3801 or jvictoria2@valenciacollege.edu407-582-4748 (HR4U) or leaveandaccess@valenciacollege.edu and follow department procedures.
+- B. The employee may be asked whether the service animal is needed because of a disability and what work or task the service animal has been trained or is in training to perform. - C. If an employee's service animal impacts the employee's ability to fulfill all essential functions of the employee's job and/or if an employee needs other reasonable accommodations related to a disability, they should contact the College's Leave and Access Services Department at 407-582-4748 (HR4U) or leaveandaccess@valenciacollege.edu and follow department procedures.
 For additional information, see College Policy 6Hx28: 02-02 Workplace Accommodations for Applicants and Employees.